iancze/iancze.github.io/content/courses/astro542/lectures/05-emission-and-absorption/index.md

 **The following doesn't depend on thermal equilibrium**

-We can also write down the photon occupation number \\(n_\gamma\\), i.e., a dimensionless quantity tracking how many photons exist "per given solid angle and frequency bin"
+We can also write down the photon occupation number \\(n_\gamma\\), i.e., a dimensionless quantity tracking how many photons exist "per given solid angle"

 $$
 n_\gamma = \frac{c^2}{2 h \nu^3} I_\nu